 - From the list under When the message arrives, and click It includes these words, and then click in the message header.

-- In the new inbox rule dialog box, from the list under Do the following, point to Move, copy or delete, point to Move the message to folder, and then click Junk E-mail.
+- In the new inbox rule dialog box, from the list under Do the following, point to Move, copy or delete, click Move the message to folder, and then click Junk E-mail.

-- Make sure that the Stop processing more rules box is checked.
+- Above the Name field, make sure that the Stop processing more rules box is checked.

 - Click OK at the top to save.
 If the following message appears, click OK to continue: